Salman-Bashar/smartbook-backend/README.md

   Currently we only have SEO controls.

-  A sanity setup for an ecommerce site might store **promotions** related content in the global settings folder.
+  A sanity setup for an e-commerce site might store **promotions** related content in the global settings folder.

 - **Layout**: This will store all the content we render in the layout (header/footer) of the frontend.
 - **Pages**: This will contain all the **buildable** pages.